Zohra Sarwari

-Zohra Sarwari is a Muslim author, life and business coach, entrepreneur, and international speaker living in Sacramento, CA, United States.
-She is the author of more than 14 books and many E-books.
+Zohra Sarwari is an Afghan Muslim author, life and business coach, entrepreneur, and international speaker living in Orlando, Florida, United States.
+She is the author of more than 16 books and many E-books.

 Early life

 Sarwari was born in Afghanistan and moved to America at the age of 6 with her parents.
 Her family spoke little English when they first arrived and started out working in low-paying jobs to make ends meet.

 She later attended public schools in New York, Virginia and California.